Tomb of Benei Hezir

-The Tomb of Benei Hezir (קבר בני חזיר), previously known as the Tomb of Saint James, is the oldest of four monumental rock-cut tombs that stand in the Kidron Valley, adjacent to the Tomb of Zechariah and a few meters from the Tomb of Absalom.
-It dates to the period of the Second Temple.
+The Tomb of Benei Hezir (קבר בני חזיר), previously known as the Tomb of Saint James, is the oldest of four monumental rock-cut tombs that stand in the Kidron Valley in Jerusalem, adjacent to the Tomb of Zechariah and a few meters from the Tomb of Absalom.
+It dates to the Second Temple period.
 It is a complex of burial caves.
 The tomb was originally accessed from a single rock-cut stairwell which descends to the tomb from the north.
 At a later period an additional entrance was created by quarrying a tunnel from the courtyard of the monument known as "the Tomb of Zechariah".
 This is also the contemporary entrance to the burial complex.

 Architecture

 The facade of the tomb is a classical distyle in antis with two pillars between two pilasters above which there is undecorated architrave containing an engraved a Hebrew inscription.
 Above the architrave is a Doric frieze and a cornice.
 The tomb's architectural style is influenced by ancient Greek architecture (two pillars with Doric capitals) as well as Nabataean influence in architecture and decorative elements (Nabataeanising was fashionable among some Judaean families), without ancient Egyptian architectural influences.